jeffreycwitt/pl399/docs/04-wires-codes-ideas.md

 I can draw a picture of a triangle.

-But do any of us want to say that this thing I drew is *actually* triangle.
+But do any of us want to say that this thing I drew is *actually* a triangle.
 If we look closely at what I've drawn, none of the lines are perfectly straight, none of the angles are perfectly drawn.
 If we used this triangle as the "platonic form" of all triangles, its imperfections would certainly destroy all geometry.

-So what then is this that I have drawn?
+So what then is this thing that I have drawn?

 We might say, it is merely a visual approximation of the pure idea of a triangle that can never actually be drawn.
 The picture is there, not to draw my attention to it, but to point my attention to the perfect idea it illustrates, to a "higher level of abstraction".

 Oddly then, even though we usually think of an image when we see a triangle, a true triangle cannot be drawn and it cannot be defined by its appearance.

 What then is a triangle?
-An triangle is rather an 'idea' with certain characteristics and properties.
+A triangle is rather an 'idea' with certain characteristics and properties that distinguish (**differentiate**) it from a limited set of other geometric shapes.
 (3 sides, angles that add up to 180 degrees, etc.)
 </div>

 **In Sum**

 The decision of telegraph engineers to represent a letter in a new way, via needle position (or later morse code), required them to "abstract" from the visual appearance of letter, and think about what a letter is independent of its "material manifestation".

-And though they perhaps did not complete the thought process, they pushed us to begin thinking about letters and words and logical ideas, with a given set of properties, namely a position with a decision tree, or a statistical frequency occurring within a pre-defined set of possibilities.
+And though they perhaps did not complete the thought process, they pushed us to begin thinking about letters and words as logical ideas, with a given set of properties: namely a position with a decision tree, or a statistical frequency occurring within a pre-defined set of possibilities.

-While this still may be confusing, let's simply mark this idea as critical and something we will return when we learn about Claude Shannon and his new idea of "information"
+While this still may be confusing, let's simply mark this idea as critical and something we will return to when we learn about Claude Shannon and his new idea of "information"

 # Telegraph: Metaphors, Analogies, and New Ideas

-In addition to the engineering problems of the telegraph pushing us think more precisely about the nature of information, the very existence of the telegraph and its apparent magical qualities has required familiar word and concepts to take on new valences.
+In addition to the engineering problems of the telegraph pushing us think more precisely about the nature of information, the very existence of the telegraph and its apparent magical qualities has required familiar words and concepts to take on new valences.

 It would be harder to find better evidence of the maxim that "the medium affects consciousness".

-The Harper's article on the telegraph from 1873 saw this clear and offers and couple of amusing examples:
+The Harper's article on the telegraph from 1873 saw this clearly and offers and couple of amusing examples:

 {:#the-difficulty-of-forming}
 > "The difficulty of forming a clear conception of the subject is increased by the fact that while we have to deal with novel and strange facts, we have also to use old words in novel and inconsistent senses." <span class="citation" data-reading="CPKMG234=>p.
 336" data-annotation="https://hyp.is/EDnonNZkEeqduE_Qwaaodg/s3.amazonaws.com/lum-faculty-jcwitt-public/pl399/1873_The_Telegraph.pdf"/>